nakulmitra/java-interview-questions/README.md

 ### Can you pass a `Predicate` to a method?

 Yes.
-Since it's a functional interface, you can pass it as a lambda or method reference.
+Since it's a functional interface, we can pass it as a lambda or method reference.

 ```java
 public static void filterNumbers(List<Integer> numbers, Predicate<Integer> condition) {